 – World record for fastest Seven Summits challenge (156 days) was briefly held by Ian McKeever in 2009.

-– First person to complete the Seven Summits twice, from each side of Everest, was Pat Falvey (1997 & 2005).
+– First person in the world to complete the Seven Summits twice, from each side of Everest, was Pat Falvey.

 – First person in the world to completed the Seven Summits including descent to sea level was Noel Hanna.